From Geometry to Topology: Inverse Theorems for Distributed Persistence: Theoretical Results

-With our rounding trick in hand, we can now prove the central result of this section, Theorem \ref{thm:invstab}.
-The following pieces of notation clarify the statement and proof of the theorem:
+This lemma is central to the proof of the central result of this section, Theorem \ref{thm:invstab}, the details of which can be found in Appendix \ref{sec:majorproof}.
+The preceding definitions clarify the statement of the theorem:

 \begin{definition} Let $m < k$ be natural numbers.
 We define the following partial sum of binomial coefficients:

 \end{definition}